-Treasury Management Indicators Result RAG Prudential indicators Result RAG The Authorised Limit Ratio of Financing Costs to Net Revenue Stream The authorised limit represents an upper limit of external borrowing that could be afforded in the short term but may not sustainable.
+Treasury Management Indicators Result lt RAG Prudential indicators RAG The Authorised Limit Ratio of Financing Costs to Net Revenue Stream The authorised limit represents an upper limit of external borrowing that could be afforded in the short term but may not sustainable.
 It is the expected maximum borrowing need with some headroom for unexpected movements.
 This is a statutory limit under section3(1) of the Local Government Act 2003.
-TEST - Is current external borrowing within the approved limit YES • revenue implications of existing and proposed capital expenditure by identifying the proportion of revenue TEST - Is the ratio of captial expenditure funded by revenue within planned limits YES The Operational Boundary Net Borrowing and the Capital Financing Requirem nent The operational boundary represents and estimate of the most likely but not worse case scenario it is only a guide and may be breached temporarily due to variations in cash flow.
-TEST - Is current external borrowing within the approved limit YES ensure that the net external borrowing does not exceed the total CFR requirement from the preceding TEST - Is net debt less than the capital financing requirement YES Actual External Debt Capital Expenditure and Capital financing It is unlikely that the Commissioner will actually exercise external borrowing until there is a change in the present structure of investment rates compared to the costs of borrowing.
-TEST - Is the external debt within the Authorised limit and operational boundry YES expenditure and the amount of capital expenditure to TEST - Is the current capital outurn within planned limits YES Gross and Net Debt Capital Financing Requirement The purpose of this indicator is to highlight a situation where the Commissioner is planning to borrow in advance of need.
-TEST - Is the PFCC planning to borrow in advance of need NO Commissioner needs to borrow to support capital expenditure only.
-It should be noted that at present TEST - Is the capital financing requirment within planned limits YES Maturity Structure of Borrowing The indicator is designed to exercise control over the Commissioner having large concentrations of fixed rate debt needing to be repaid at any one time.
+TEST - Is current external borrowing within the approved limit YES revenue implications of existing and proposed capital expenditu ne ratio of captial re funded by vithin planned YES The Operational Boundary Net Borrowing and the Capital Financing Requirement The operational boundary represents and estimate of the most likely but not worse case scenario it is only a guide and may be breached temporarily due to variations in cash flow.
+TEST - Is current external borrowing within the approved limit YES This indicator is to ensure that net borrowing will only be for capital purposes.
+The Commissioner should ensure that the net external borrowing does not exceed the total CFR requirement from the preceding year plus any additional borrowing for the next 2 years.
+YES Actual External Debt Capital Expenditure and Capital financing It is unlikely that the Commissioner will actually exercise external borrowing until there is a change in the present structure of investment rates compared to the costs of borrowing.
+TEST - Is the external debt within the Authorised limit and operational boundry YES avnanditura and the amount of canital avnanditure to ne current capital YES Gross and Net Debt Capital Financing Requirement The purpose of this indicator is to highlight a situation where the Commissioner is planning to borrow in advance of need.
+TEST - Is the PFCC planning to borrow in advance of need NO Commissioner needs to horrow to support capital ne capital financing YES Maturity Structure of Borrowing The indicator is designed to exercise control over the Commissioner having large concentrations of fixed rate debt needing to be repaid at any one time.
 TEST - Does the PFCC have large amounts of fixed rate debt requiring repayment at any one time NO Upper Limit for total principal sums invested for over 365 Days The purpose of this indicator is to ensure that the Commissioner has protected himself against the risk of loss arising from the need to seek early redemption of principal sums invested.
 TEST - Is the value of long term investments witin the approved limit YES